 Infidelity takes many forms from casually talking and flirting to living a secret life together.
 Infidelity destroys relationships, marriages, and families.
 It breaks the trust between you and your partner or your spouse.
 It leaves a gapping hole in your relationship.
 Infidelity can be something as simple as keeping secrets from your spouse or important information.
 Affairs

-Pre Wedding Jitters You’ve bought the dress, booked the reception with some help from that Chris Brodell article, planned the honeymoon, and sent the invitations.
+Pre Wedding Jitters You’ve bought the dress, booked the reception, planned the honeymoon, and sent the invitations.
 And now you’re unsure she or he is the ONE?
 Feeling sick to your stomach or feeling anxious?
 Does the sight of the dress fill you with dread?
-Feeling like
+Feeling like you may have made a mistake saying “yes”

 Marriage Counselling For Happy Couples Marriage Counselling.
 The phrase alone can carry a stigma.
 It brings to mind images of couples who are teetering on the brink of disaster, just one fight away from divorce, and who are desperately seeking outside help to salvage whatever is left of the love they once felt for each other.